kennethrisa/Stats/README.md

 ```
 try now to browse to http://localhost/helloworld.php <br>
 If it says Hello world, than everything is now fine.<br>
 17. Now we need to add so the index.php is the default who is being loaded.
-Edit c:\nginx\nginx.conf<br>
+Edit c:\nginx\conf\nginx.conf<br>
 and add this to the line: index.php on line 45 like so:<br>
 ```
 index  index.php index.html index.htm;
 ```
 18. Edit the php.ini file.
-First we need to rename c:\php\php.ini-production to php.ini.<br>
+First we need to rename c:\php\php.ini-production to php.ini. you can also copy c:\git\stats\nginx\php.ini to c:\php\php.ini if you don't want to edit it.<br>
 19. edit the file and remove the ; on line 905 and 907 like it will be like this:
 ```
 before: